yalhessi/lemmafinder/README.md

 `python3 benchmark/run_folder.py --prelude=<full path to logical_foundations> --log_directory=<full path to log directory>`

 This should run on 31 theorems that require helper lemma and output how many of were able to identify helper lemmas.
 You should find the output files in the --log_directory.

+### Note on External Dependencies ###
+External dependencies are not fully supported via dune for Coq-plugins.
+See https://github.com/coq/coq/issues/7698.
+To workaround this, we need to add external library dependencies (transitively) to src/dune and theories/dune and add the corresponding module to `Lfind.v`.
+See https://github.com/ejgallego/coq-plugin-template.

+After this workaround, make sure that library.cmxs is visible in the current loadpath.